What Happened to NaNoWriMo

 NaNoWriMo closed due to financial problems compounded by serious reputational damage.
 The organization faced criticism over mishandling child safety concerns and a controversial statement defending AI use in creative writing that many writers found deeply problematic.

-It's a complicated end to something that meant a lot to many writers.
-NaNoWriMo helped countless people finish their first draft, build writing habits, and find community.
+NaNoWriMo ran for 26 years and put first drafts in the hands of writers who would never have finished otherwise.
+It helped countless people build writing habits and find community.
 The annual November challenge was magic: 50,000 words in 30 days, forums buzzing with activity, word count widgets updating in real time.
-For one month, you were part of something bigger.
+For one month, you had a deadline, a word-count bar, and a few thousand strangers all stressed about the same thing.

 But even before the closure, there was always a problem with the NaNoWriMo model.
 December 1st.